Do you want to know how to take a mediocre photo and turn it into something great?

-In fact, I recommend carefully choosing the overall temperature of your photos.
+In fact, I recommend carefully choosing the overall color temperature of your photos.
 But don’t base this choice on a neutral temperature (that is, a temperature that has zero color cast).

 Instead, base this choice on the overall emotion that you’d like to convey.
 If you want to convey a darker, colder tone, choose a cooler color temperature.
 If you want to convey a happier, comfortable tone, choose a warmer color temperature.